 Perhaps the most important question to ask is, “Can I see myself wearing this mask eight hours per night?”

 4. Heated Tubing

-Heated tubing enables the air within the CPAP tube to remain a constant temperature so that condensation doesn’t build.
+Heated tubing enables the air within the CPAP tube to remain at a constant temperature, so that condensation doesn’t build.

 5. The straps